 This is the cornerstone of treatment here at Evolve Indy.
 Our drug and alcohol rehab programs all employ some form of counseling therapy to help clients including”

 · Individual therapy.
-Here, clients have 1 on 1 sessions with a therapist in a safe, conducive environment.
+Here, clients have 1 on 1 session with a therapist in a safe, conducive environment.
 They get to examine the root causes of their addiction, work on their recovery goals, and any other issues that may crop up

 · Group therapy.
 Guided by a therapist, clients engage in discussions relevant to drug or alcohol abuse in a group.
 They get to receive valuable support and feedback from peers who are going through the same.

 · Family therapy.
-Our family therapy program is designed to help families reconcile, reconnect and rebuild bonds that have been broken by addiction.
+Our family therapy program is designed to help families reconcile, reconnect, and rebuild bonds that have been broken by addiction.
 Families learn about addiction, communication skills, and relapse prevention, among others.

 - Cognitive Behavioral Therapy (CBT)

 This type of therapy involves getting the client to identify their thought patterns and isolate the negative, unhealthy ones.
 The latter are then replaced with more positive thought patterns as a way to influence a behavior change.
 The overall aim of CBT is to help patients learn coping skills that can help them in risky situations instead of turning to alcohol or drugs.
 It’s also useful when dealing with a co-occurring mental disorder.

 - 12-Step Facilitation